 2540 Times Boulevard, 713-524-6706

-This year's theme is "Imagination Rollercoaster: The Ride of a Lifetime."
+This year's theme is "Creative Carnival: A Stupendous Summer."
 Kids are split into age groups.
 The members of each group collaborate to create original theater and dance pieces.
 They invent the characters, write the story, design costumes and set, and perform what they've created on the final day.

 Independence Art Studios, 419 Janisch Road, 646-269-4132

-Mitch Pengra and Thedra Cullar-Ledford, both nationally recognized art teachers, created this camp for children 8 through 13.
+Mitch Pengra and Thedra Cullar-Ledford, both nationally recognized art teachers, created this camp for tween girls.
 Their focus is individual expression through customized experiences for each camper.

 GIRLS ROCK CAMP